EdVKu/Getting_and_Cleaning_Data/README.md

     Avg[[namme]] <- m1
     s1 <- sd(m[[namesM[i]]],na.rm = T)
     StdDev[[nasme]] <- s1
-  # Here, the average and sd data frames are prepared
+  # Here, the average and sd data frames are prepared.
+Since there is more data in one type of reading than the other, na.rm is used
   }

 if(!file.exists("Avg.txt")){